Norwegian krone: Coins

+For table standards, see the coin specification table.

 The 10 and 20 kroner coins carry the effigy of the current monarch.
 Previously the 1 and 5 kroner coins also carried the royal effigy, but now these denominations are decorated only with stylistic royal or national symbols.
 The royal motto of the monarch (King Harald's motto is Alt for Norge, meaning "Everything for Norway") is also inscribed on the 10 kroner coin.

 Coins and banknotes of the Norwegian krone are distributed by the Central Bank of Norway.

 Up to 25 coins of any single denomination is considered tvungent betalingsmiddel—a legally recognized method of payment, in which the intended recipient can not refuse payment, according to Norwegian law.

 Use of 10 Syrian pound coins in Norway

 The characteristics of the ten Syrian pound (LS 10) coin have been found to so closely resemble the Norwegian 20 kroner (NKr 20) coin that it can be used as a slug to fool vending machines, coins-to-cash machines, arcade machines, and any other coin-operated, automated service machine in the country.
 Machines are unable to tell the coins apart, owing to their almost identical weight and size.

 As of mid-February 2017, LS 10 was worth NKr 0.39, making the 20-kroner coin 51.5 times more valuable than the 10-pound coin.
 While not easy to find in Norway, the Syrian coins are still used in automated machines there with such frequency that Posten Norge, the Norwegian postal service, decided to close many of their coins-to-cash machines on 18 February 2006, with plans to develop a system able to differentiate between the two coins.
 In the summer of 2005, a Norwegian man was sentenced to 30 day suspended sentence, for having used Syrian coins in arcade machines in the municipality of Bærum.